 There are Perfect Places for Camping in Beausoleil Island

-The park has over a hundred campsites at 9 different campgrounds.
+The park has over a hundred campsites at nine different campgrounds.
 Able to enjoy spectacular views of Georgian Bay only steps away from the water’s edge.

-Cedar Spring campground is equipped with a tent, dinner shelter, sleeping pads, camping chairs and propane stove.
+Cedar Spring campground offers amenities such as a tent, dinner shelter, sleeping pads, camping chairs, and a propane stove.

 Rustic Waterfront Cabins

 For comfort stay there are cabins on Cedar Spring and Christian Beach, the cabins offer more than the essentials: sleeping bunks, dining table, and chairs, barbecue, coffee maker plus scenic views.

 Georgian Bay Islands National Park is home to fascinating wildlife and plant species.